Cardinal Eijk: Pope Francis Needed to Give Clarity on Intercommunion

 Obviously, the Lutheran doctrine of consubstantiation differs essentially from the Catholic doctrine of transubstantiation, which implies the faith that what is received under the figures of bread and wine, even if administered to someone who does not believe in transubstantiation and even outside the moment of administration, remains the Body or Blood of Christ and that it is no longer the substances of bread and wine.

 Because of these essential differences, communion should not be administered to a Protestant, even if married to a Catholic, because the Protestant does not live in full communion with the Catholic Church and, therefore, does not explicitly share faith in her Eucharist.
-The differences between the faith in consubstantiation and that of transubstantiation are so great that one must really demand that someone who wishes to receive Communion to explicitly and formally enter into full communion with the Catholic Church (except in case of danger of death) and in this way explicitly confirm his acceptance of the faith of the Catholic Church, including the Eucharist.
+The differences between faith in consubstantiation and that of transubstantiation are so great that one must really demand that someone who wishes to receive Communion explicitly and formally enters into full communion with the Catholic Church (except in case of danger of death) and in this way explicitly confirms his acceptance of the faith of the Catholic Church, including the Eucharist.
 A private examination of conscience with a priest or with another person with pastoral responsibilities does not give sufficient guarantees that the person involved really accepts the faith of the Church.
 By accepting it [the Eucharist], the person can, however, do only one thing: enter into full communion with the Catholic Church.

-The draft directives of the German bishops' conference suggest there are only a few cases of Protestants, married to Catholics, who would like to receive Communion, making use of these directives.
+The draft directives of the German bishops' conference suggest there are only a few cases of Protestants, married to Catholics, who would like to receive Communion by making use of these directives.
 However, experience shows that in practice these numbers will generally increase.
 Protestants who are married to Catholics and see other Protestants married to Catholics receiving Communion will think they can do the same.
 And in the end even Protestants unmarried to Catholics will want to receive it.
 The general experience with this type of adjustment is that the criteria are quickly extended.

 Now the Holy Father has informed the delegation of the German episcopal conference that it must discuss again the draft proposals for a pastoral document on, among other things, administering Communion, and try to find unanimity.
 Unanimity about what?
 Assuming that all members of the German bishops’ conference, after having discussed them again, unanimously decide that Communion can be administered to Protestants married to a Catholic (something that will not happen), will this — while being contrary to what the Code of Canon Law and the Catechism of the Catholic Church say in this regard — become the new practice in the Catholic Church in Germany?
 The practice of the Catholic Church, based on her faith, is not determined and does not change statistically when a majority of an episcopal conference votes in favor of it, not even if unanimously.